funnymania/funnymania/README.md

 ### 👻🏚👻 ghosts' abodes
 Hi there.
 I am making things to make our lives easy to manage.
-Trans everythiung.
+Trans everything.
 <!--
 **funnymania/funnymania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.